 Certain prohibited items cannot be brought into the PDR.
 Those items include food or drink; items which could cause property damage or personal injury; cameras, copying, imaging, or recording devices; firearms, explosives, or incendiary devices.
 Copying or imaging devices that are prohibited include scanners, CD-ROM writers, photocopy machines, flash drives, or other devices that permit duplication of NRC documents.

 Users planning to visit the PDR are encouraged to contact the reference staff to verify the availability of documents needed.
 Documents released before November 1, 1999 are available on microfiche; in selected instances, some documents released before November 1, 1999 are now also available in full-text in ADAMS.
+See ADAMS Public Documents for details.

 The PDR provides computer access in the Reading Room for those users who wish to search NRC's electronic full text document retrieval systems.
-See ADAMS for details.